adobkin/libcapn/README.md

 apn_set_invalid_token_callback(ctx, invalid_token);
 ```

-Callback function has the following prototype:
+The callback function will be called for each invalid token.
+Function has the following prototype:

 ```c
 void (*invalid_token_callback)(const char * const token, uint32_t index)